 Locksmith – Abbco – (02) 9389 1166

 If work is not deemed an urgent repair, you may be responsible for the associated charges.
-If you are unsure what constitutes an urgent repair, check your lease or read the ‘Clause 19’ from a REINSW Residential Tenancy Agreement in regards to Urgent Repairs below.
+If you are unsure what constitutes an urgent repair, check your lease or read the about urgent repairs in the REINSW Residential Tenancy Agreement below.

 19. The landlord agrees to pay the tenant, within 14 days after receiving written notice from the tenant, any reasonable costs (not exceeding $1,000) that the tenant has incurred for making urgent repairs to the residential premises (of the type set out below) so long as: